-Module Descriptions For the contents of all modules see: www.uni-hohenheim.de/modulkatalog
+For the contents of all modules: uni-hohenheim.de/en/module-catalogue

 The Course Catalogue of the University of Hohenheim contains information on times, lecturers and lecture rooms of all courses and is available at the beginning of each semester online at the university's homepage: www.uni-hohenheim.de.
 It is linked to the Module Descriptions.
 A tool to compose an individual timetable is available on the Intranet.
 Mind: especially non-blocked modules often consist of more than one course.